-Select Board Meeting Monday May 12, 2025 6:50 PM Nowak Room, Town Offices Draft Minutes

-1. Call Meeting to Order

-Members present: Chair Niko Papakonstantis, Clerk Nancy Belanger, Julie Gilman, Dan Chartrand

-Absent: Vice-Chair Molly Cowan

-Town Manager Russ Dean and Assistant Town Manager Melissa Roy were also present at this meeting.

-The meeting was called to order by Mr. Papakonstantis at 6:50 PM.
-The Board went downstairs to the Wheelwright Room for interviews.

-2. Board Interviews

-a.
-Nick Drinker for the River Advisory Committee

-The Board reconvened in the Nowak Room at 7 PM.

-3. Public Comment

-a.
+1 Select Board Meeting 2 Monday May 12, 2025 3 6:50 PM 4 Nowak Room, Town Offices 5 Final Minutes 6 7 1.
+Call Meeting to Order 8 Memb ers present: Chair Niko Papakonstantis, Clerk Nancy Belanger, Julie Gilman, Dan 9 Chartr and 10 Absen t: Vice-Chair Molly Cowan 11 Town Manager Russ Dean and Assistant Town Manager Melissa Roy were also present at this 12 meetir ng.
+13 14 The meeting was called to order by Mr. Papakonstantis at 6:50 PM.
+The Board 15 went downstairs to the Wheelwright Room for interviews.
+16 17 2.
+Board Interviews 18 Alick Drinker for the River Advisory Committee 19 20 The Board reconvened in the Nowak Room at 7 PM.
+21 22 3.
+Public Comment 23 a.
 There was no public comment at this time.

-4. Proclamations/Recognitions

-Ms. Belanger read the proclamation for National Public Works Week: WHEREAS, public works professionals focus on infrastructure, facilities, and services that are of vital importance to sustainable and resilient communities and to the public health, high quality of life, and well-being of the people of the Town of Exeter; and, WHEREAS, these infrastructure, facilities, and services could not be provided without the dedicated efforts of public works professionals, who are engineers, managers, and employees at all levels of government and the private sector, who are responsible for rebuilding, improving, and protecting our nation's transportation, water supply, water treatment and solid waste systems, public buildings, and other structures and facilities essential for our citizens; and,

-WHEREAS, it is in the public interest for the citizens, civic leaders, and children in Exeter to gain knowledge of and maintain an ongoing interest and understanding of the importance of public works and public works programs in their respective communities; and,

-WHEREAS, the year 2025 marks the 65th annual National Public Works Week sponsored by the American Public Works Association/Canadian Public Works Association.

-NOW, THEREFORE, our Select Board Chair of the Town of Exeter does hereby proclaim and affirm May 18-24, 2025, as National Public Works Week within the town of a.
-Goal Setting Meeting: April 21, 2025
+24 25 4.
+Proclamations/Recognitions 26 Ms. Belanger read the proclamation for National Public Works Week: 27 WHEREAS, public works professionals focus on infrastructure, facilities, and services 28 that are of vital importance to sustainable and resilient communities and to the public 29 health, high quality of life, and well-being of the people of the Town of Exeter; and, 30 WHEREAS, these infrastructure, facilities, and services could not be provided without 31 the dedicated efforts of public works professionals, who are engineers, managers, and 32 employees at all levels of government and the private sector, 33 who are responsible for rebuilding, improving, and protecting our nation's transportation, 34 water supply, water treatment and solid waste systems, public buildings, and other 35 structures and facilities essential for our citizens; and, 36 WHEREAS, it is in the public interest for the citizens, civic leaders, and children in 37 Exeter to gain knowledge of and maintain an ongoing interest and understanding of the 38 importance of public works and public works programs in their 39 respective communities; and, 40 WHEREAS, the year 2025 marks the 65th annual National Public Works Week 41 sponsored by the American Public Works Association/Canadian Public Works 42 42 Association, NOW THEREFORE our Soloct Board Chair of the Town of Eveter does hereby 43 44 NOW, THEREFORE, our Select Board Chair of the Town of Exeter does hereby 44 proclaim and affirm May 18-24, 2025, as National Public Works Week within the town of